+•Claimant must:

-- Claimant must: - be aged 16 or over and under Age Pension age when claiming, and - meet specific manifest eligibility criteria, including being permanently blind, or - have a permanent physical, intellectual or psychiatric impairment assessed at 20 points or more under the Impairment Tables, and - be unable to work or be retrained for work of at least 15 hours per week within the next 2 years due to impairment. - If the impairment does not attract at least 20 points under a single Impairment Table, but attracts at least 20 points under multiple Impairment Tables, the claimant must have also actively participated in a Program of Support.
+- be aged 16 or over and under Age Pension age when claiming, and - meet manifest eligibility criteria, including being permanently blind, or - meet eligibility criteria around the diagnosis, treatment and stabilisation of their condition, including the requirement that the condition and resulting impairment persist for more than 2 years, and - have a physical, intellectual or psychiatric impairment assessed at 20 points or more under the Impairment Tables, and - be unable to work or be retrained for work of at least 15 hours per week within the next 2 years due to impairment. - If the impairment does not attract at least 20 points under a single Impairment Table, but attracts at least 20 points under multiple Impairment Tables, the claimant must have also actively participated in a Program of Support.

-- Claimant must: - be an Australian resident (page 55), and - have been an Australian resident for at least 10 years, with at least 5 of those years in one continuous period (some exemptions may apply, including where the person's continuing inability to work occurred while they were an Australian resident). - Certain periods in countries with which Australia has an International Social Security Agreement may count towards the 10 year Australian residence requirement. - May be paid during a temporary absence outside Australia for up to 4 weeks in a 12-month period, or longer if the person is studying or training overseas as part of their full-time Australian course or Australian Apprenticeship. - May be paid for up to a further 4 weeks of a temporary absence from Australia in limited circumstances. - May be paid indefinitely overseas in some cases if the person is assessed in Australia prior to departure as having a permanent, severe impairment and no future work capacity, or terminally ill and returning to their country of origin or to be cared for by family. - Different rules may apply if a person is covered by an International Social Security Agreement.
+- Claimant must: - be an Australian resident (page 55), and - have been an Australian resident for at least 10 years, with at least 5 of those years in one continuous period (some exemptions may apply, including where the person's continuing inability to work occurred while they were an Australian resident). - Certain periods in countries with which Australia has an International Social Security Agreement may count towards the 10 year Australian residence requirement. - May be paid during a temporary absence outside Australia for up to 4 weeks in a 12-month period, or longer if the person is studying or training overseas as part of their full-time Australian course or Australian Apprenticeship. - May be paid for up to a further 4 weeks of a temporary absence from Australia in limited circumstances.

+- May be paid indefinitely overseas in some cases if the person is assessed in Australia prior to departure as having a severe impairment and no future work capacity, or terminally ill and returning to their country of origin or to be cared for by family. - Different rules may apply if a person is covered by an International Social Security Agreement.
 For more information go to servicesaustralia.gov.au/international

 Status Basic rate (per fortnight) Typical total rate (per fortnight)

 Adult rates

-Single \$936.80 \$1,026.50^
+Single \$971.50 \$1,064.00^

-Partnered \$706.20 \$773.80^
+Partnered \$732.30 \$802.00^

 Youth rates (aged under 21, no children)

-Single, dependent, living at home, aged under 18 \$313.80 \$462.40
+Single, dependent, living at home, aged under 18 \$332.90 \$490.20

-Single, dependent, living at home, aged 18 to 20 \$367.00 \$516.30
+Single, dependent, living at home, aged 18 to 20 \$389.40 \$547.40

-Single, independent \$530.40 \$682.20
+Single, independent \$562.80 \$723.30

-Partnered \$530.40 \$679.10
+Partnered \$562.80 \$720.00